DevNet Lab 17 -- Automated testing with pyATS and Genie

 : - Configures OSPFv3 for IPv4 on the Loopback1 interface

-- Identifies the OSPFv3 process ID from device attributes (defaults to 100)
+- Identifies the OSPFv3 process ID from required device attributes in `ospfv3_config_fix_datafile.yml`

 - Applies configuration commands to add Loopback1 to OSPFv3 area 0 for IPv4